olivertang40/myEcommerceSite/readme.md

 # Section 2: Display and Positioning in CSS

 ## Task 1: Inline-block
-- Change the display property of the li items with class .inline-block to "inline-block".
+- Change the display property of the li items with class .favorite-food to "inline-block".
 - Give it 5px of padding as well to space them out

 ## Task 2: position: relative